marcsulf/Image2CoCo3/README.md

 # Image2CoCo3
 <h2>Brief Description</h2>
-<h3>Python utility for converting image files for use with HSCREEN 2 graphics on the Tandy Color Computer 3</h3>
+<h3>Python utility for converting image files for use with PMODE graphics on the Tandy Color Computers</h3>

 <h2>Files</h2>
 <dl>